sethitow/mbed-pinetime/README.md

 ### I2C
 00> 0x15 Touchpad
 - Only responds after a touch event.
+- At 100khz, Limit of read from register 0x00 after a touch event is 190-195ish bytes.
+This is probably due to the chip going back to sleep.

 00> 0x18 ACK Accelerometer
 - BMA421 -- Not a public avalible chip, therefore no publicly availible drivers.